• About

 Dear NCH2 Community,

 We hope you and your families are staying safe and well.
 Please submit materials for the next newsletter by June 7th, 2021 so we can make sure to include them.
-Submit items by emailing NCH2.Chicago@gmail.com.
+Submit items by emailing [email protected].

 It’s the end of May, which means we are nearing the end of May is Mental Health Awareness Month, but that doesn't mean you have to stop thriving outside!
 We have several initiatives underway, so check out our Twitter, Instagram, Facebook and our May is Mental Health Month webpage to find out new ways you can thrive outside!
 All of our social media profiles can be found using handle @NCH2Network